Bandha Yoga

 Benefits of Uddiyana Bandha:

-• It strengthens abdominal muscles and diaphragm.
+• It strengthens abdominal muscles and the diaphragm.

-• Increases in lungs capacity.
+• Increases in lung capacity.

 • Massages abdominal muscles.

-• Massages vital organs such as the heart, stomach, liver, pancreas, kidneys, gallbladder and thus enhance their performance.
+• Massages vital organs such as the heart, stomach, liver, pancreas, kidneys, and gallbladder and thus enhance their performance.

 • Improves digestion.